Vishnu Deo Sai: Political career

-Sai started humbly in politics in 1989, when he was elected Panch of Bagiya Gram Panchayat in undivided Madhya Pradesh.
-The 1990 Sarpanch of Gram Panchayat Bagiya was elected without a single vote due to his exceptional leadership skills.
+Sai started in politics in 1989, when he was elected Panch of Bagiya Gram Panchayat in undivided Madhya Pradesh.
+The 1990 Sarpanch of Gram Panchayat Bagiya was elected without a single vote.
 He won the seat of a member of the assembly for the Tapkara Assembly constituency that same year, marking his entry into legislative politics.

 Sai continued his rise in politics by holding the position of Member of the Legislative Assembly (MLA) for two terms in a row, from 1990 to 1998.
 After that, he entered national politics and, beginning in 1999, won four terms in a row as the representative for the Raigarh Lok Sabha constituency.
 From 1999 until 2014, Sai served in the 13th, 14th, 15th, and 16th Lok Sabha, making significant contributions during that time.
 Sai's dedication to serving the public also extended to his ministerial positions.
 From 27 May 2014, until 2019, he effectively oversaw the Ministries of Steel, Mines, Labor and Employment as a Union Minister of State.

 Sai was named the Bharatiya Janata Party, Chhattisgarh State President in 2006, after being recognized for his leadership within the organization.
 He then served in this capacity again from 2020 to 2022.
 He was named to the BJP National Working Committee as a special invitee member on 2 December 2022.
 He was then elevated to the rank of full member of the BJP National Working Committee on 8 July 2023.